GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 their items have shipped.
 They want the app on their home screen for quick access to the catalog and a full screen experience.

-Patterns that work well for eCommerce PWAs include:
+Patterns that work well for e-commerce PWAs include:

 * [Banner](#banner)
 * [Header](#header)